ARCHIVED-mean-stack/session-4/README.md

   ...
 ```

-The module is a
+The module is:
-* container for the different parts of an Angular application
+* a container for the different parts of an Angular application
-* container for the application controllers
+* a container for the application controllers

-* controllers always belong to a module:
+Controllers always belong to a module:

 ```js
 var app = angular.module('myApp', []);